clobrano/CLInt/README.md

 # How it works

-Your bash script only needs a *usage* description (do you have a usage description, right?) **with double comment sign ## at the beginning of each line**, then CLInt parses it and auto-generate all the code necessary to manage your options.
+Your bash script only needs a *usage* description (do you have a usage description, right?) **with double comment sign ## at the beginning of each line**, then CLInt parses it and auto-generates all the code necessary to manage your options.

 # How to use it